Derekkk/Mocha-EMNLP22/README.md

 ### Processed Datasets
 Our processed data can be accessed through the [link](https://drive.google.com/drive/folders/1i8JUkhwWwn0oj7h4vOGJxwKoN1RCQea9?usp=sharing)
-- cmv: the processed data for argument generation
+- `cmv`: the processed data for argument generation
-- nyt: the processed data for news article writing
+- `nyt`: the processed data for news article writing
-- wikiplot: the processed data for story generation
+- `wikiplot`: the processed data for story generation

 *Note: the `The New York Times Annotated Corpus` is licensed by [LDC](https://catalog.ldc.upenn.edu/LDC2008T19).
 If you want to use the processed data, please send the email and provide the  license.*